 If desired peripherals are not displayed, try rebooting your Airtame screen and the peripherals individually, and then all devices should be shown properly in Airtame Cloud.

 If a device is not listed, it means Airtame has not had the opportunity to test with this device/s, therefore we cannot officially provide support for it should issues arise.
-As long as the device can output via USB and adhere to UVC/UAC (USB Video Class/USB Audio Class) standards then the device should be compatible with Airtame Hub, however, we must recommend you to test with the combination in your environment.
+As long as the device can output via USB and adhere to UVC/UAC (USB Video Class/USB Audio Class) standards, then the device should be compatible with Airtame Hybrid, however, we recommend that you test with the combination in your environment.

 It is always recommended that peripheral devices be updated to their latest firmware versions when troubleshooting.